Skip to main content

 Report Status

-When administrators view an Discover report, there are three system-maintained columns shown to help them monitor the status of the Data Owner process.
+When administrators view a Discover report, three system-maintained columns are shown to help them monitor the status of the Data Owner process.

 • Label Status – "New" indicates the item has not been reviewed, "Set" means the Data Owner has specifically assigned a status

-• Status Date – the date that an item's status was updated by the Data Owner
+• Status Date – the date an items are updated by the Data Owner

 Managing Report Progress

-Selecting this option will display a status for each data owner that has items on the report.
-For example, have they started reviewing their content yet, how many items have they marked, when does the report expire, etc.
+Selecting this option will display a status for each data owner with items on the report.
+For example, have they started reviewing their content yet?
+How many items have they marked?
+When does the report expire, etc?

 Data Owner Interaction

-• Send Notification – this option will trigger an email notification to one or more Data Owners reminding them there is a report to review.
-This option is useful if the Data Owner has accidentally deleted their original email notice
+• Send Notification – This option will trigger an email notification to one or more Data Owners, reminding them there is a report to review.
+It is useful if a Data Owner has accidentally deleted their original email notice.

-• Modify Expiration Date– Allows administrators to extend the default expiration date providing Data Owners with more time to review their content
+• Modify Expiration Date – Allows administrators to extend the default expiration date, giving Data Owners more time to review their content.

-A final option in the 'View Owner Activity' view, allows administrators to see the notification history for a particular Data Owner.
-After selecting a Data Owner, hover the More button and select 'View Notifications'
+A final option in the 'View Owner Activity' view allows administrators to see the notification history for a particular Data Owner.
+After selecting a Data Owner, hover over the More button and select 'View Notifications'

 A pop-up screen will display each previous notification to that Data Owner.